Fourth Grade

 Welcome to fourth grade at Eberwhite Elementary!
 I am looking forward to an exciting school year with you and your child.

-Although this is my sixth year at Eberwhite, I’m not new to Ann Arbor Public Schools.
+Although, this is my seventh year at Eberwhite I’m not new to Ann Arbor Public Schools.
 I previously taught at Pattengill Elementary for fifteen years and before then I taught in Chicago Public Schools for 2 years.
-My husband Eugene and I have two wonderful daughters, Nia and Imani.
+My husband Eugene and I have two wonderful daughters Nia and Imani.
 Nia is a graduate of Tennessee State University and she works with MLC in Nashville, TN.
-Imani is a junior at Tennessee State University, and she is a Tiger Belle (collegiate track runner).
+Imani is a Senior at Tennessee State University and she is a Tiger Belle (collegiate track runner).
 Yes, we are empty nesters!
 It’s such an exciting time for my family!

 My goal is to create a caring and stimulating learning environment that encourages all children to learn.
 I have high expectations for my students and believe that every child can learn and succeed.

-Hello Fourth Grade Families!
-I am looking forward to working with you and your students this year.
+Hello 4th Grade Families!
+I am thrilled to be your child’s teacher this year!

-I have been an educator for ten years and a classroom teacher for seven.
-Throughout my career I have taught 1st, 4th, 5th, and 6th grade.
-I have my Bachelor's degree in Elementary Education from the University of Northern Colorado.
-I am so thankful to have found my way to Eberwhite when I moved to Ann Arbor in 2021!
+I have been an educator for 11 years and a classroom teacher for eight.
+I hold a Bachelor's degree in Elementary Education from the University of Northern Colorado.
+I am currently working towards a Master’s degree in Teaching English to Speakers of Other Languages through WMU.